 - 1. Basic and Diluted Earnings per Share (See attached Income Statement). - 2.
-The accompanying consolidated interim financial statements of Arthaland Corporation (ALCO) were prepared in accordance with accounting principles generally accepted in the Philippines as set forth in Philippine Financial Reporting Standards (PFRS) and Philippine Accounting Standards (PAS). - 3.
-Notes to Financial Statements: - a.
+The accompanying consolidated interim financial statements of Arthaland Corporation (ALCO) were prepared in accordance with accounting principles generally accepted in the Philippines as set forth in Philippine Financial Reporting Standards (PFRS) and Philippine Accounting Standards (PAS).

+3. Notes to Financial Statements:

+- a.
 The accompanying consolidated interim financial statements of ALCO were prepared in accordance with PFRS.
 The financial statements have been prepared using the historical cost basis and are presented in Philippine Pesos. - b.
 There is no significant seasonality or cycle of interim operations. - c.
 There are no material events subsequent to the end of the interim period not previously reported in SEC form 17-C. - d.
-There are no changes in the composition of the issuer during the interim period including business combinations, acquisition of subsidiaries and long-term investments, restructurings and discontinuing operations. - e.
+Except as otherwise disclosed separately and mentioned in the general information in this Report, there are no changes in the composition of the issuer during the interim period including business combinations, acquisition of subsidiaries and long-term investments, restructurings and discontinuing operations. - e.
 There are no material changes in the contingent liabilities or contingent assets since the last annual balance sheet date. - f.
 There are no material contingencies and any other events or transactions that are material to an understanding of the current interim period. - g.
 Except as otherwise disclosed separately and excluding those projects already in ALCO's pipeline as outlined in this Report, there are no other material commitments for capital expenditures since the last annual balance sheet date. - h.
-Except as otherwise disclosed separately and mentioned in this Report, there are no other known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.
+Except as otherwise disclosed separately and mentioned in the analysis of financial risks in this Report, there are no other known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.
 There is no foreseen event that will cause a material change in the relationship between costs and revenues. - i.
 There are no material off-balance sheet transactions, arrangements, obligations and other relationship of the company with unconsolidated entities or other persons created during the reporting period.

-ARTHALAND CORPORATION AND SUBSIDIARIES CONSOLIDATED STATEMENTS OF FINANCIAL POSITION MARCH 31, 2020 AND DECEMBER 31, 2019
+ARTHALAND CORPORATION AND SUBSIDIARIES CONSOLIDATED STATEMENTS OF FINANCIAL POSITION AS OF JUNE 30, 2020 AND DECEMBER 31, 2019